 A working group within the Hawaii Department of Business, Economic Development, and Tourism identified and examined the issues regarding multi-family dwelling EVSE requests to private entities.
 The group reported its findings and recommendations to the state legislature in December 2015.

 (Reference Hawaii Revised Statutes 196-7.5)

 Qualified PEVs affixed with special state-issued PEV license plates may use HOV lanes regardless of the number of passengers and are exempt from parking fees charged by any state or county authority.
 PEVs displaying state PEV license plates are also exempt from parking fees, except when parked at a meter for more than 2.5 hours or the maximum time allowed to park, whichever is longer.
 Parking fee exemptions do not apply to parking fees assessed in increments longer than 24 hours, including weekly, monthly, and annual parking permits.
 The exemptions are effective through June 30, 2020, or until September 30, 2019, if federal authorization for HOV lane access expires.
-(Reference Hawaii Acts 168)
+(Reference Hawaii Revised Statutes 291-71)